alexellis/jaas/README.md

   alexellis2/jaas run --image alexellis2/cows:latest
 ```

+## Real-life example

+You can use `jaas` to get the value of your OpenFaaS gateway password on Docker Swarm.
+See the [OpenFaaS troubleshooting guide](https://docs.openfaas.com/deployment/troubleshooting/#swarm_1) for the usage.

 ### Roadmap:

 Here are several features / enhancements on the roadmap, please make additional suggestions through Github issues.